 Whenever you suspend your system, the computer will enter into sleep mode.
-Meaning – all of the opened applications, files and documents remain open, but the monitor and other parts of the system will be switched off to save the power.
-When you suspend the computer, it will not be completely powered off.
+Meaning - all of the opened applications, files and documents remain open, but the monitor and other parts of the system will be switched off to save the power.
+When you suspend the computer, it is not going to be completely powered off.
 The computer is still switched on and it will still be using a small amount of power.

 The hibernation is one of the type of suspend.
 There are currently three suspend methods available: